US Navy expert: Tanker attack mine resembles Iranian mines

 The U.S. Navy briefed foreign journalists on Wednesday at a 5th Fleet base near Fujairah, an Emirati port city some 210 kilometers (130 miles) northeast of the capital, Abu Dhabi.
 There, they showed journalists debris recovered from the Kokuka Courageous, which they described as including aluminum and composite metals.

-They also showed a magnet they described as being left behind by the Revolutionary Guard, one of six apparently sticking the unexploded limpet mine to the ship’s hull.
+They also showed a magnet they described as being left behind by the Revolutionary Guard — one of six apparently used to stick the unexploded limpet mine to the ship’s hull.
 Sailors said it took two of them and a crowbar to pry it off the ship.

 Those pieces put together have U.S. sailors suspecting the limpet mine came from Iran.